Violation of LGtI inequalities in the light of NO$\nu$A and T2K anomaly: Introduction

 While traversing the earth's crust, neutrinos experience the influence of SM matter potential referred to as the matter effect.
 In addition, one can also have non-standard interactions characterized by deviation from standard neutrino interactions with matter, and these deviations can be expressed through effective coupling $(\epsilon_{\alpha\beta})$.
 In the presence of non-standard interactions (NSI), neutrino oscillation probability can be described in terms of NSI parameters.
 As a result, their effects can be measured in upcoming long-baseline neutrino experiments.
 The effective coupling can be real or complex.

-In recent two long baseline accelerator experiments, NOvA and T2K released data for $\delta_{CP}$ \cite{Himmel, Dunne}.
+In recent two long baseline accelerator experiments, NO$\nu$A and T2K released data for $\delta_{CP}$ \cite{Himmel, Dunne}.
 Their experimental result depicts a mismatch for normal ordering.
-NOvA prefers $\delta_{CP}$ $\sim$ $0.8\pi$, while T2K governs CP phase value $1.4\pi$.
+NO$\nu$A prefers $\delta_{CP}$ $\sim$ $0.8\pi$, while T2K governs CP phase value $1.4\pi$.
 These two assessments are in disagreement, exceeding $90\%$ C.L. with two degrees of freedom.
 While results for inverse ordering are matched, the non-zero value of the CP phase parameter in T2K and the mismatch with NOvA in the mass matrix suggest that complexity is present not only in the mass matrix it can be also in new physics.

-Several new physics solutions have been proposed to address the anomalies observed in T2K and NO$\nu$A, with a notable contribution from complex NSI \cite{Chatterjee:2020kkm}.
-In this particular solution, flavor off-diagonal NSI is taken into account, denoted as $\epsilon_{\alpha\beta}$ where $\alpha$ and $\beta$ are not equal.
-The resolution of the discrepancy between NOvA and T2K crucially involves a novel CP phase, particularly in the context of flavor-changing neutral current interactions.
-In this scenario, the couplings $\epsilon_{e \mu}$ and $\epsilon_{e \tau}$ are considered, with a focus on their impact on the observed anomaly.
+Several new physics solutions have been proposed to address the anomalies observed in T2K and NO$\nu$A, with a notable contribution from complex NSI \cite{Denton:2020uda,Chatterjee:2020kkm,Cherchiglia:2023ojf}.
+The resolution of the discrepancy between NOvA and T2K crucially involves a new CP phase, particularly in the context of flavor-changing neutral current NSI, denoted as $\epsilon_{\alpha\beta}$ where $\alpha$ and $\beta$ are not equal.
+In ref. \cite{Chatterjee:2020kkm}, the off-diagonal NSI parameters $\epsilon_{e \mu}$ and $\epsilon_{e \tau}$ are considered, with a focus on their impact on the observed anomaly.
 The introduction of these NSI parameters provides an effective means to study the novel CP phase.
-The investigation of $\epsilon_{ \mu \tau}$ is found to be most effective when utilizing atmospheric neutrinos, while the couplings $\epsilon_{e \mu}$ and $\epsilon_{e \tau}$ are best explored through long baseline accelerator appearance experiments.
+The parameters $\epsilon_{e \mu}$ and $\epsilon_{e \tau}$ are best explored through long baseline accelerator appearance experiments, while the investigation of $\epsilon_{ \mu \tau}$ is found to be most effective when utilizing atmospheric neutrinos.